charmed-kubernetes/cluster-api-provider-juju/README.md

 juju integrate calico:cni kubernetes-worker:cni
 ```

-Note that if you are using a verision of Juju prior to 3.0, you will need to use the `relate` command instead of `integrate`.
+Note that if you are using a version of Juju prior to 3.0, you will need to use the `relate` command instead of `integrate`.

 Verify all applications in the model reach an active/idle status (this might take a few minutes after deploying the CNI charm):